michael1308/inventree-adv-sheet-labels/.github/ISSUE_TEMPLATE/sheet-layout.md

 **Layout configuration**

-Fill out the following sheet label definition with the values of your layout:
+Fill out the following sheet layout definition with the values of your layout:

 ```python
 # replace the below values with your values